LONDON (AP) — American presidents usually make a splash when they travel abroad, holding the spotlight and quickly becoming the center of attention.

 An exception was Brazil's President Jair Bolsonaro, who is running for reelection and delivered an open-air campaign speech Sunday outside his country's embassy in London.
 Bolsonaro, who trails former President Luiz Inácio Lula da Silva in opinion polls, insisted to about 200 supporters that the polls were wrong and that he could avoid entering a runoff on Oct.
 2.

-Biden and new U.K. Prime Minister Liz Truss scrapped a weekend meeting, instead setting a full gathering at the U.N.
-General Assembly next week, and the White House didn't even announce news of the meeting until after British officials had.
+Biden and new U.K. Prime Minister Liz Truss scrapped a weekend meeting in favor of a more robust sit-down next week during the U.N.
+General Assembly, and the White House didn't even announce news of the meeting until after British officials had.

-Peter Selfridge, another former U.S. official, said Biden is here “to grieve" and likely does not care that he has largely been out of the spotlight.
+Peter Selfridge, another former U.S. official, said Biden is in London “to grieve" and likely does not care that he has largely been out of the spotlight.
 Selfridge noted the president's history of personal loss, including the death of his first wife and infant daughter and, later, an adult son.

 “As a matter of fact, that's probably the way he wants it,” said Selfridge, the U.S. chief of protocol during Obama's second term.